Chapter 1 Introductory Statistics in R

 ## [1] NA

 Here, the object x is a vector of class numeric.
-We will not be working with vectors much in this class (a column within a data frame can be considered a vector) but we do so here to demonstrate functionality.
+We will not be working with vectors much in this class (although a column in a data frame can be considered a vector) but we do so here to demonstrate functionality.

 Since one of the observations is missing, NA, the mean of the vector is also “not available” or NA.